Artwork by Adam Fujita

 About The Bushwick Collective

-The Bushwick Collective was founded in 2012 by Joseph Ficalora - a neighborhood personality and business owner - to beautify industrial streets with vibrant graffiti art.
+The Bushwick Collective was founded in 2012 by Joseph Ficalora - a neighborhood personality and businessperson - to beautify industrial streets with vibrant graffiti art.
 Joe is inspired by his deceased father and mother, and the art is dedicated to them.
 The Bushwick Collective brings together street artists from around the world, legendary NYC graffiti artists, and local Bushwick talent.
 The art is all temporary - on average a mural will last approx. 12 months before being replaced.
 Artists are not paid - these are "permission" murals (as opposed to "commission").
-The Bushwick Collective is a work in progress, and it grows continuously.
-New murals are painted year round (occasionally - approx. every 6-10 weeks).
+The Bushwick Collective is a work in progress - new murals are painted year round (occasionally - approx. every 6-10 weeks).
 The main time of painting is at the annual Bushwick Collective Block Party.
 It’s held on a Saturday in the month of June and is free.
 There’s more info about the Block Party further down on this page.

 Location & Directions

 Best time to go

-Insider Map - Black marking show locations of murals and art.
-This map can be used for a self-guided tour.
+Black markings show locations of murals and art.